nolanpreilly/nolanpreilly.github.io/index.md

 ---
-title: Nolan Reilly
+Title: Nolan Reilly
-description: A repository of school projects
+Description: A repository of school projects
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.